svenvermeulen/learnk8s/README.md

 ## Structure

 I separate the investigations into areas such as `flux`, `grafana`, `k8s` and `postgres`.
 In [topics.md](topics.md) I collect topics that I'm interested in investigating in the future.

+There is no particular order to the topics, whenever I think I need to get more clarity on something I put it on the list and whenever I feel like it I pick it up and do a shallow dive.